eddieantonio/cmput296/lab-6.md

 "floating" to the right of the main text.
 </aside>

-Now, move the figure, image, caption, and all, to the right side of the page, allowing the text to flow around it on the left side of the image.
+Now, move the figure---image, caption, and all---to the right side of the page, allowing the text to flow around it on the left side of the image.